AliceWonderMiscreations/FlossWoff2/README.md

 Internet Explorer 11 is a dead product, it only receives security updates.
 The trident engine is no longer being developed.

-Safari on all supported version of iOS and on Mac OS Sierra support WOFF2.
+Safari on all supported version of iOS and on Mac OS Sierra supports WOFF2.
 El Capitan (OS X 10.11) will probably be end of life in under two years.

 With respect to UC Browser, it is a security and privacy nightmare that no one